Neuroscience Graduate Curriculum

 Students entering our program immediately begin working on research in the laboratory of their chosen major professor.
 Students take a series of required courses plus a number of course electives to complete their individual programs of study.

-• PSB 5057 Neuroscience Methods: Molecules to Behavior (2 h)
+• PSB 5057 Neuroscience Methods: Molecules to Behavior (2 hours)

 • Offered every year: